ramp106/reviews-frontend-exercise/CHALLENGE.md

 **This Simulates Real Work**: At OMR Reviews, similar dashboards often take multiple days.
 Don't stress about finishing everything!

-**Quality Over Quantity**: One working chart with great documentation beats three broken charts.
+**Quality Over Quantity**: One working chart with great multi-select filtering and documentation beats three broken charts.

 **Document Everything**: Your About page is 50% of the evaluation.
 Be thorough, honest, and specific.

 **Use Your Tools**: AI assistance is expected and encouraged.
 Document what helped vs. what you decided.

 **When in Doubt**: Make reasonable assumptions and document them.
 We want to see how you think through problems.

+---

+---

+## 🚨 Before You Start: READ FIRST!

+**STOP** - Don't jump into coding yet!

+**Take 10-15 minutes to fully read and understand this challenge**:

+1. **Read the entire CHALLENGE.md** - Don't skim, actually read it
+2. **Understand the data structure** - Look at the sample JSON, understand what you're building
+3. **Choose your question** - Pick Q1, Q2, or Q3 early and stick with it
+4. **Plan your approach** - Which filter dimension will you tackle first?
+Multi-select checkboxes or dropdowns?
+5. **Set up your environment** - Then start coding

+**Why this matters**: Senior developers who rush into coding without understanding requirements often waste hours rebuilding.
+The candidates who succeed read carefully, plan their approach, and execute methodically.

+**Pro tip**: Many candidates miss that the About page is 50% of the evaluation.
+Don't treat documentation as an afterthought!

 ---